Bitshala/MB-cohort/questions-3rd-ed.md

 - What are change addresses?
 When are change addresses required?
 What happens if the user (or wallet sofwtware) forgets to include the change address in a transaction?
 When will we not require a change address?
 - What does coinselection mean?
 Can you name few popular coinselection algorithms?
 Is it better to manually select coins or let the wallet software automatically handle it?
 - How is Proof of Work mining similar to "needle in haystack" problem?
 What happens when two blocks are mined by different miners at the same height, how does the network decide which is the "right" block?
 - What does it mean by a transaction to be "confirmed"?
-How many confirmations is usually acceptable?
+How many confirmation is usually acceptable?
 Is it okay to accept unconfirmed transactions?
 Why or why not?
+- What is the lowest denomination of Bitcoin?
+Can we run out of decimals to denominate the smallest unit, as Bitcoin adoption increases?
+- Why did Satoshi said transactions are "chain of digital signatures"?
+What is a UTXO?
+Whats the difference between UTXO and Account based model?
+Why did Bitcoin choose to stick with UTXO model?

 --------------